Mindy Grossman: 1977–1991

-Grossman moved to New York City in 1977, and was offered a job working for a company called Manhattan International.
-It was a menswear conglomerate at the time, and she was an assistant to the president of their international division.
+Grossman moved to New York City in 1977, and was offered a job working for menswear conglomerate Manhattan International, as an assistant to the president of their international division.
 From 1978 to 1980, she was an account executive at Jeffrey Banks menswear.
 From 1980 to 1981, she was an account executive at Ron Chereskin menswear.
 From 1981 to 1985, she was a regional sales manager at Merona, and then vice-president of sales at Jeffrey Banks; both Merona and Jeffrey Banks were at the time divisions of Oxford Industries.

 From 1985 to 1988, Grossman worked for WilliWear by Willi Smith.
 She started out as Vice President of Sales and in 1987 became Vice President of Menswear.

-From 1988 to 1991 she was Vice President of Sales and Merchandising at Tommy Hilfiger.
-She was in nearly on the ground floor at Tommy Hilfiger, which had been incorporated in 1985.
+From 1988 to 1991 she was Vice President of Sales and Merchandising at Tommy Hilfiger, which had been incorporated in 1985.
 Grossman later recalled, "At the time, it was a small company, and sales were meteoric.
 They went from around $38 million to $350 million."

 1991–2006

 Ralph Lauren

 From 1991 to 2000, Grossman worked for brands by Ralph Lauren.
-From 1991 to 1994, she was President of Chaps Ralph Lauren, a division of Warnaco, Inc., and she was Senior Vice President of Menswear for Warnaco, Inc. during those years as well.
-Chaps was Ralph Lauren's midprice department-store brand; She turned around the Chaps division and grew its annual revenues from $26 million to $250 million.
+From 1991 to 1994, she was President of Chaps Ralph Lauren, a division of Warnaco, Inc., and she was also Senior Vice President of Menswear for Warnaco, Inc. Chaps was Ralph Lauren's midprice department-store brand; She grew the Chaps division's annual revenues from $26 million to $250 million.

 She was vice-president of New Business Development at Polo Ralph Lauren Corporation from 1994 to 1995.
 During that period, she developed new brand concepts, including Polo Jeans.
 She convinced Lauren that in order to attract customers at a younger age he needed to embrace new ideas, and that Polo Jeans Company was a good way to make lifelong customers out of a younger audience.
 Grossman calls starting Polo Jeans "my start-up experience"; she was its president and CEO from 1995 to 2000, launched the brand in 1996, and took it from a standing start to a $450 million business, building it into the leading department store status denim brand.